Quick Answer: Best Garage Sauna

 You'll also want to account for ceiling height.
 Saunas work best with ceilings between 7 and 8 feet for proper heat circulation.
 Not sure what fits?
 Call our team for a free sizing recommendation based on your garage dimensions.

 Wood-burning saunas are generally not recommended in attached garages because of the chimney, spark, and carbon monoxide risks.
-Instead, you'll want to choose between electric and infrared:
+That leaves three options for garage installs:

 Materials and Build Quality

-The best garage saunas are built from premium softwoods like Western Canadian Cedar, Thermo-Aspen, or Nordic Spruce — all of which resist warping, cracking, and moisture damage.
+The best garage saunas are built from premium woods like eco-certified Mahogany, Basswood, Western Canadian Cedar, Thermo-Aspen, or Nordic Spruce — all of which resist warping, cracking, and moisture damage.
 It costs more upfront, but you get what you pay for in terms of aesthetics and longevity.

 Thermally treated woods hold up beautifully in semi-controlled spaces like garages, maintaining their integrity and aroma over time.
 Insulated walls and tight panel joints prevent heat loss and help your sauna warm up faster.